blockpilgrim/poc2/project-charter.md

 ## Current Focus Area

-**Foundational Refactoring - Lead Data Source Realignment**
+**Foundational Refactoring - Lead Data Source Realignment & Initiative GUID Configuration**

-**Objective:** Correct the application's core data model for "Leads" by transitioning from the D365 `Contact` entity to the `tc_everychildlead` entity.
+**Objective:** Correct the application's core data model for "Leads" by transitioning from the D365 `Contact` entity to the `tc_everychildlead` entity, while ensuring proper initiative GUID mapping for D365 queries.

 **Background & Problem Statement:**

 The initial implementation for the Lead Management UI was built on the incorrect assumption that a D365 `Contact` record represents a lead.
 Our actual business process uses the **`tc_everychildlead`** entity.
-The current implementation, therefore, fetches and displays the wrong data.
-This phase will address this foundational issue by refactoring the backend services, shared types, and frontend components to use `tc_everychildlead` as the single source of truth for leads.
+Additionally, during Step 1 implementation, we discovered that the `_tc_initiative_value` field in D365 expects Initiative entity GUIDs (e.g., `b6ced3de-2993-ed11-aad1-6045bd006a3a` for EC Oregon), not the application's string identifiers (e.g., `ec-oregon`).

 ### Executive Summary of the Refined Strategy